MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-extents.md

 ## Permissions

-If the the *TableName* is specified, at least [Table Admin](access-control/role-based-access-control.md) permissions are required.
+If the the *TableName* is specified, you must have [Table Admin](access-control/role-based-access-control.md) permissions to run the command.

-If the the *TableName* isn't specified, at least [Database Admin](./access-control/role-based-access-control.md) permissions are required.
+If the the *TableName* isn't specified, you must have [Database Admin](./access-control/role-based-access-control.md) permissions to run the command.

 ## Syntax